cortex-js/cortexjs.io/docs/compute-engine/13-guide-compile.md

 By default, `compile()` falls back to interpretation (`success: false` with a `run` function).
 To disable fallback and fail fast, set `fallback: false`.

+### Values That May Be Lists

+An operand typed
+[`broadcastable<T>`](/compute-engine/guides/types/) — a value that may be a scalar or a list, such as the result of a call whose return type is `unknown` — compiles differently per target:

+- **JavaScript**: arithmetic and element-wise math functions compile through a runtime broadcast helper.
+The same compiled artifact returns a scalar for a scalar binding and the element-wise list for a list binding, matching the interpreter.
+- Shapes that cannot be lowered soundly **fail closed** (a compilation error;
+  with the default fallback, the interpreter is used): a product of two or more possibly-list operands (a run-time matrix would require the matrix product, not an element-wise one), `Equal`/`NotEqual` over a possibly-list operand, and complex-element broadcasts.
+- **Python**: arithmetic over a possibly-list operand always fails closed — Python's `*` and `+` repeat or concatenate a plain `list` rather than broadcasting, so scalar code would silently compute the wrong value.
+  Function heads that lower to NumPy calls (`np.sin`, …) are unaffected — NumPy broadcasts natively.
+- **GLSL/WGSL**: such operands compile as scalar slots, unchanged — shader targets have no dynamic lists.

 ## What Can Be Compiled

 Three kinds of expressions can be compiled, and each produces a `run` function